JohnSilentHill/fakeshot_roulette/README.md

 ## General Info

-This is a Python text-based recreation of Buckshot Roulette by Mike Klubnika.
+This is a Python text-based recreation of Buckshot Roulette by Mike Klubnika. <br/>
+It is highly WIP and you can view the roadmap below.

+### Disclaimer

 *I do not claim to have invented this as all credit goes to Mike Klubnika for his original work. <br/>* *You can view his other projects on his website at [https://mikeklubnika.com/](https://mikeklubnika.com/)*

+## Roadmap